Is PURL Wax Any Good?

 Full Review

 I first came across PURL at a shop I used to hang around in.
-The guys swore by it, and not in a “sponsored by” way.
-More like, “we’ve tried it all and this stuff just works.”
+The guys there all swore by it, despite one of them actually being sponsored by a different wax brand (which shall remain nameless).

 Here’s my 2 cent.